By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - Only do this if you regularly wear long nails

 Schedule your trial 4-6 weeks before the wedding at your desired length.
 Live with them for two weeks.
 If you're constantly frustrated, go shorter for the actual wedding day.
-There's no shame in prioritizing comfort.

 The Complete Wedding Nail Tutorial